-- Regata Storica di Venezia.
-The Regata Storica (Historical Regatta), Venice's most exciting gondola race, sees teams of gondoliers (some decked out in costume) racing a course along the Grand Canal.
-Prior to the race, a floating procession of costumed characters passes through the Grand Canal.
+The Regata Storica, which means Historical Regatta, is Venice's most exciting gondola race.
+During this event you'll see teams of gondoliers, sometimes wearing costumes, racing a course along the Grand Canal and before the race begins, a floating procession of costumed characters will glide through the Grand Canal.
 Accompanied by food, music, and lively fanfare, the Regata Storica is a fun event to catch if you're in Venice on the first Sunday in September.
 For more updated information about the races, including how to get a seat on one of the floating viewing stands, visit the Regata Storica di Venezia website.

-- La Biennale d’Arte Contemporanea & Architettura (Venice Biennale).
-The months-long contemporary art extravaganza that is the Venice Biennale begins in June every other year during odd-numbered years and runs through November.
-Even if you're not an art aficionado, the Biennale presents interesting, unusual and thought-provoking works.
-In even-numbered years, the Biennale focuses on architecture.
+The months-long contemporary art extravaganza that is the Venice Biennale begins in June but lasts until November.
+However, it only occurs every other year during odd-numbered years.
+Even if you're not an art aficionado, the Biennale presents interesting, unusual, and thought-provoking works that you can see during your visit in September.

-- Venice International Film Festival.
-The Venice Film Festival (Mostra Internazionale d’Arte Cinematografica) is an annual world-famous film festival held in late-August/early September.
+The Venice Film Festival is an annual world-famous film festival that begins in late August and lasts through early September.
 It brings in a bevy of Hollywood and international celebrities to grace the gondolas and red carpets of the Canal City.
-Held over a period of 11 days, the culmination is a prize awarded to the winning film, called the Leon d'Oro (The Golden Lion).
+Held over 11 days, the culmination is a prize awarded to the winning film, called the Leon d'Oro, the Golden Lion.
 Past Leon d'Oro recipients have included Akira Kurosawa, Gillo Pontecorvo, Robert Altman, Ang Lee, and Sofia Coppola.
-Tickets to the most star-studded screenings are hard to come by, but your odds of spotting a celebrity or two in Venice are markedly higher during this period.
+Tickets to the most star-studded screenings are hard to come by, but your odds of spotting a celebrity or two in Venice during the event are markedly higher during this period.

-- Venice International Short Film Festival.
-Part of the Venice's feature film festival, this short-film showcase during the first week of September includes screenings of lesser-known shorts, plus film competitions, and panels with the directors, producers, and cast members.
+There will also be a short-film showcase during the first week of September, which includes screenings of lesser-known shorts, plus film competitions, and panels with the directors, producers, and cast members.